-If you are not already an inpatient, it is most likely that you will be admitted to the admissions lounge on the day of your surgery.
+It is most likely that you will be admitted to the admissions lounge on the day of your surgery.
 You will receive a letter in the post to confirm this.

-In the admissions lounge you will meet with a member of the nursing staff who will get you ready for theatre.
+In the admissions lounge you will meet with a member of nursing staff who will get you ready for theatre.
 You will also meet with an anaesthetist where you will have the opportunity to discuss any concerns.
-A member of the medical team will also meet with you so that you can sign a consent form if you have not already done so.
+A member of the medical team will also meet with you and you will sign a consent form if you have not already done so.
+Lastly, the colorectal nurses will visit to put a mark on your tummy where the stoma will be.